Aleksandaar/velocity-code/README.md

 ## OOP ##

 The code sample is consisted of more advanced approach to building the applications.
-Eventhough these are just small fractions of codes, it represents usage of classes and inheritance and testign for such model:
+Although these are just small fractions of codes, it represents usage of classes and inheritance and testing of such model:

 ### Model and spec ###